Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 The answer is more complicated than a simple yes or no.

-Acne is influenced by many factors including hormones, genetics, excess oil production and inflammation.
+Acne is influenced by many factors, including hormones, genetics, excess oil production, clogged pores and inflammation.
+Diet may be one additional factor for some people, but it is rarely the only explanation for breakouts.

-In this dermatologist-written guide, we'll explore what science says about diet and acne, which foods may influence breakouts and the myths that deserve to be left behind.
+In this dermatologist-written guide, we'll explore what research says about diet and acne, which dietary patterns may influence breakouts, what the evidence says about chocolate and dairy, and how to identify whether a particular food may be affecting your own skin.

 In This Article